zazortik/azure-xplat-cli/README.md

     azure account import [file]
 Imports previously downloaded credentials

-You can also export the management certificate so that you can use it to call the service management API directly or through some SDK.

-    azure account cert export
-Export the management certificate of the current subscription to a <subscription name>.pem file

 ### azure account affinity-group - Manage Azure Affinity Groups

 You can create and manage affinity groups.